Tommy Edman Player Props: Cardinals vs. Angels

-On Tuesday, Tommy Edman (batting .321 in his past 10 games) and the St. Louis Cardinals play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 7:45 PM ET.
+Tommy Edman -- with an on-base percentage of .300 in his past 10 games, 53 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Los Angeles Angels, with Shohei Ohtani on the hill, on May 3 at 7:45 PM ET.

 Tommy Edman Game Info & Props vs. the Angels